rffscghg/MimiIWG.jl/README.md

 # MimiIWG

-This repository contains code replicating the models used by the EPA's Interagency Work Group (IWG) on the Social Cost of Carbon.
+This package contains code replicating the models used by the EPA's Interagency Work Group (IWG) on the Social Cost of Carbon.
 The IWG used three integrated assessment models for calculating the social cost of carbon:
 - DICE 2010 (originally written in Excel and GAMS; re-written in Matlab by the IWG)
 - FUND 3.8 (originally written in C#)
 - PAGE 2009 (originally written in Excel with the @RISK package)